 There is also a bovine desiccated thyroid product available, although far weaker in strength, which patients report needing a lot more of, by Nutri Meds.
 There is also Dr. Lowe’s ThyroGold, a New Zealand bovine desiccated thyroid.

 I must stress here that the ideal situation would be for your doctor to prescribe you this medicine, although I appreciate that for some people, self-sourcing is their only option.

-Please do explore every avenue possible to have NDT prescribed before deciding to go ahead with self-sourcing.
-This can obviously be risky and dangerous.
+I recommend exploring every avenue possible to have NDT prescribed for you before deciding to go ahead with self-sourcing.
+Self-sourcing can obviously be risky and dangerous.

 How do I change from taking T4-only medicine (like Levothyroxine or Synthroid) to NDT?